The Birth of Radio Geronimo

 Unlike mainstream stations of the time, Radio Geronimo rejected rigid playlists and commercial jingles.
 Its founders — Nolan, journalist Geoffrey Bass, publicist Terry Yason, along with support from producer Jimmy Miller and manager Tony Secunda — envisioned a free-form station.

-Geronimo’s reluctance to carry conventional advertising added to its underground credibility — but also made financial survival difficult.
-By late 1970, the broadcasts came to an end.
+Geronimo’s reluctance to carry conventional advertising added to its underground credibility, but also made financial survival difficult and by late 1970 the broadcasts abruptly came to an end.